 Once you have the data, you need to present it to the decision makers in your organisation.
 Begin by recapping what marketing efforts you’ve undertaken and link each of them back to the above figures, demonstrating how much revenue they’ve driven for the business.
 Next, show them the return on investment for the last year’s marketing budget, highlighting how it has allowed the company to grow.

-Don’t stop there, however: make sure to present a strategy for going forward.
-Show how you intend to spend the budget in the coming year and estimate the return on these marketing efforts.
+Don’t stop there, however: make sure to present a SaaS marketing strategy for going forward.
+Show how you intend to invest the marketing budget in the coming year and estimate the return on these efforts.
 Furthermore, suggest where marketing spend could be expanded to drive even further growth.
 This will show that you have a solid plan and that you can be held accountable for the money you are given, which will make your CEO more confident in signing off on your marketing budget.